mjordan/Simple-LOCKSS-Gateway/README.txt

 (or even support) authentication mechanisms, unlike Ezproxy or other dedicated remote-access solutions.

+When a user requests a URL through the the Simple LOCKSS gatewayi, it polls the origin URL to see if the web server responds.
+If the remote server does respond, the user is redirected to the URL.
-The Simple LOCKSS Gateway rewrites URLs in the preserved content's HTML such that once a user gains access to a resource via the Gateway, all links to other HTML pages on the resource's web server (or in fact to all pages in the Gateway's host whitelist) are prepended with the Gateway URL.
+If it doesn't, the SLG uses the copy of the content that is supplied by the LOCKSS proxy.
+In addition, it rewrites URLs in the preserved content's HTML such that once a user gains access to a resource via the Gateway, all links to other HTML pages on the resource's web server (or in fact to all pages in the Gateway's host whitelist) are prepended with the Gateway URL.
 Only URLs pointing to hosts in the whitelist are rewritten in this way -- links to external sites are not modified -- and URLs that do not point to a whitelisted host generate an error message.
 Therefore, the Simple LOCKSS Gateway cannot act as an open proxy to arbitrary URLs.

 Installing and configuring the SLG